The Monkees' April 22 show has been moved into the Marriott Ballroom

 Here's a sampling of some of Michael's Nashville '68 work:

-The drummer on the studio version (Micky is the drummer on the live take) is Eddie Hoh, who played on a number of Monkees sessions throughout 1967 and 1969.
-Eddie recently surfaced on Facebook.
+The drummer on the studio version is Eddie Hoh, who played on a number of Monkees sessions from 1967 through 1969.
+Micky Dolenz is the drummer on the live take.